 Before you choose a red light therapy mask, it’s important to identify the skin concerns you want to target.

-In the sections below, I’ll break down what to look for in a high-quality red light therapy mask, including LED power, wavelength accuracy, fit, safety certifications, usability, and price, so you can confidently choose a device that’s worth your investment and delivers real results.
+In the sections at the end of the article, I’ll break down what to look for in a high-quality red light therapy mask, including LED power, wavelength accuracy, fit, safety certifications, usability, and price, so you can confidently choose a device that’s worth your investment and delivers real results.

 Irradiance/power density